-Castor oil is a vegetable oil that is used for a wide range of cosmetic and medical purposes.
-It is said to provide health benefits for the face and skin, including helping manage acne, moisturizing, and reducing inflammation.
+Castor oil is a vegetable oil that people use for a wide range of cosmetic and medical purposes.
+It may provide health benefits for the face and skin, including helping manage acne, moisturizing, and reducing inflammation.

 People typically take castor oil as a laxative, but the oil has